uvmaero/stm32-blue-demo/README.md

 ## Project Notes:

 More branches will be added for project development, but the main branch will always have the latest stable working version of all the projects.
 The README will include images and links to more resources where necessary.
-If somethign doesn't work or is difficult to understand, please submit an issue.
+If something doesn't work or is difficult to understand, please submit an issue.

 Sections include: